 - Medical personnel (physician, psychologist, psychiatrist)

 - Therapist (occupational, physical, speech)

-- Utilize the official letterhead of the diagnosing practitioner
+- Be on official letterhead from the diagnosing practitioner and/or institution

 - Show the license and/or certification of the practitioner